poma/hardhat-etherscan-abi/README.md

 ## Usage

-You need to add the following Etherscan config to your `hardhat.config.js` file:
+You need to add the following Etherscan config to your `hardhat.config.js` file.
+Etherscan API key is optional but without it Etherscan allows only 1 request per 5 seconds.

 ```js
 module.exports = {